 The expectation for this course is that students read the chapter prior to class.
+Reading in advance is an excellent way to prepare for classroom activities.
 Adopting and adhering to effective learning habits in this course will likely take up a great deal of time so students are encouraged to plan their schedule accordingly.
 It is difficult for students to catch up once they fall behind schedule.